-The Consolidated Balance Sheet reflected Total Liabilities of \$21.76 billion as of September 30, 2022, an increase of \$1.36 billion (7 percent) from the previous year's Total Liabilities of \$20.40 billion.
-The financing (executed borrowings from Treasury) for the non-expenditure transfers discussed under the Assets section above was not processed until the next business day, October 3, 2022, effective in FY 2023.
-As a result, CCC has recognized a liability (Due to the General Fund) related to the financing event that did not occur until FY 2023.
-The \$1.84 billion decrease in Accrued Liabilities is related to lower and fewer anticipated payments in the ARC and PLC programs.
-Consumption of many crops such as cotton, oilseeds and total grains has increased, driving up prices and reducing the need for ARC or PLC payments.
+The Consolidated Balance Sheet reflected Total Liabilities of \$22.56 billion as of September 30, 2023, an increase of \$799 million (4 percent) from the previous year's Total Liabilities of \$21.76 billion.
+The financing (executed borrowings from Treasury) for the non-expenditure transfers in FY 2022 was not processed until the next business day, October 3, 2022, effective in FY 2023.
+As a result, CCC recognized a liability (Due to the General Fund) in FY 2022 related to the financing event that did not occur until FY 2023.
+The \$3.93 billion increase in Debt to Treasury is primarily due to increased borrowings for transfers related to Commodity Purchases, Food Aid Programs, Child Nutrition Programs, and Regional Agricultural Trade Promotion.